 The Authority has continued to adopt the Ffynnon system to ensure that we develop and manage a robust system of performance information to highlight the impact of the work undertaken by the Authority.
-Performance review committee reports are prepared directly from Ffynnon.
+Performance review committee reports are prepared from information captured on Ffynnon.